 Bergen-based architect Todd Saunders is no stranger to Coggles.
-His Fogo Island artists’ studios first graced our pages a few weeks ago; his geometric structures unique, contemporary and bold – yet surprisingly simple in their execution.
+His Fogo Island artists’ studios first graced our pages in June 2016; his geometric structures unique, contemporary and bold – yet surprisingly simple in their execution.

 The Canada-born architect is now based in Bergen, Norway, with his studio – Saunders Architecture – designing cultural and residential projects across Scandinavia and the rest of Europe, as well as his native country.
 His approach to buildings is modern, with interesting architecture that complements its surroundings and takes both form and function into careful consideration.